flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210111-gop-calling-trump-removal-resign/index.md

       * Remember: Impeachment is complicated process.
 [CLICK HERE](https://smarthernews.com/impeachment-history/) for an impeachment refresher.
 * A day after the riot at the U.S. Capitol, U.S. Representative Adam Kinzinger (R-IL) announced he’s calling for 25th Amendment be invoked “_for the sake of our democracy_.”
   * *IF* you hear people talking about the 25th Amendment, they’re probably referencing Section 4, which allows the Vice President and a majority of the President’s Cabinet declare the president unfit, allowing the Vice President to becomes acting president.
-      * On Monday, the [House](https://twitter.com/60Minutes/status/1348415150018195457/photo/1) will vote on a bill calling on Vice President Pence to invoke the 25th Amendment.tus/1348415150018195457/photo/1) will vote on a bill calling on Vice President Pence to invoke the 25th Amendment.
+      * On Monday, the [House](https://twitter.com/60Minutes/status/1348415150018195457/photo/1) will vote on a bill calling on Vice President Pence to invoke the 25th Amendment.